Get

 The diagnosis of tapeworms is most often done via direct visualization.
 The proglottid segments are directly observed; this could be in the dog’s fecal material, around their anus, or on their bedding.
 At the veterinary clinic, fecal testing may show tapeworm eggs, but since tapeworm eggs can be shed intermittently, they may not always be found even when looking.

 There are various approved deworming treatment options for tapeworms that can be given either via injection or by mouth.
-Dosing would be determined based on the affected dog’s weight, and once given, causes the tapeworm to detach from the small intestine.
+Dosing would be determined based on the affected dog’s weight, and once given, it causes the tapeworm to detach from the small intestine.
 Then, they become ingested as they travel through the remainder of the digestive tract.
 Therefore, it is unlikely that you would witness worm segments in your dog’s fecal material even after successful treatment.

 Tapeworm Prevention

-In addition, because other species of tapeworm are spread via consuming some types of wild animals, ensuring your dog does not have the opportunity to hunt and eat them can also prevent tapeworms.
+In addition, because other species of tapeworm are spread via consuming some types of wild animals, ensuring your dog does not have the opportunity to hunt and eat them can prevent tapeworms.

 Furthermore, picking up a dog’s fecal material regularly and routinely will help limit the opportunity for intermediate hosts to consume the tapeworm eggs that may be present in an affected dog’s fecal material.
 This will help limit the tapeworm life cycle from continuing.
 Because tapeworm infection can reoccur, prevention after treatment is key.